 Using complex algorithms and linguistic analysis, NLP enables machines to decipher the intricacies of human language, including grammar, syntax, and semantics.

 The inception of NLP dates back to the 1950s, taking a germinal stage in machine translation.
 However, NLP has substantially evolved from rigid programmable commands to more sophisticated and context-aware processing.

 In its early days, NLP struggled with the complexities of language, often producing inaccurate translations and failing to understand the nuances of human communication.
 With artificial intelligence and computational power advancements, NLP has made tremendous strides in recent years.

-Today, NLP systems utilise machine learning algorithms and deep neural networks to analyse vast amounts of text data, learning patterns and structures in language.
+Today, NLP systems utilize machine learning algorithms and deep neural networks to analyze vast amounts of text data, learning patterns, and structures in language.
 This enables them to understand the literal meaning of words and grasp the underlying context, emotions, and intent behind human speech.

 Key components of NLP

 Several key components enable NLP to understand and generate natural languages.
 These include but aren’t limited to: natural language understanding, natural language generation, text-to-speech, and speech recognition.